-- X (array_like) Data to predict with - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Deprecated, use iteration_range instead. - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
-Otherwise, it is assumed that the feature_names are the same. - base_margin (array_like) Margin added to prediction. - iteration_range (Optional [Tuple[int, int]]) Specifies which layer of trees are used in prediction.
+- X (Union [da.Array, dd.DataFrame, dd.Series]) Data to predict with. - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (Optional[int]) Deprecated, use iteration_range instead. - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
+Otherwise, it is assumed that the feature_names are the same. - base_margin (Optional[Union[da.Array, dd.DataFrame, dd.Series]]) Margin added to prediction. - iteration_range(Optional[Tuple[int, int]]) Specifies which layer of trees are used in prediction.
 For example, if a random forest is trained with 100 rounds.
 Specifying iteration_range=(10, 20), then only the forests built during [10, 20) (half open set) rounds are used in this prediction.

-predict_proba(X, ntree_limit=None, validate_features=True, base_margin=None, iteration_range=None)

-Predict the probability of each X example being of a given class.
+predict_proba(X, ntree_limit=None, validate_features=True, base_margin=None, iteration_range=None) Predict the probability of each X example being of a given class.

-- X (array_like) Feature matrix. - ntree_limit (int) Deprecated, use iteration range instead.
+- X (array_like) Feature matrix. - ntree_limit (int) Deprecated, use iteration_range instead. - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
+Otherwise, it is assumed that the feature_names are the same.

-- validate_features (boo1) When this is True, validate that the Booster's and data's feature names are identical.
-Otherwise, it is assumed that the feature names are the same. - base_margin (array_like) Margin added to prediction. - iteration_range (Optional [Tuple [int, int]]) Specifies which layer of trees are used in prediction.
+- base_margin (array_like) Margin added to prediction. - iteration_range (Optional[Tuple[int, int]]) Specifies which layer of trees are used in prediction.
 For example, if a random forest is trained with 100 rounds.
 Specifying iteration_range=(10, 20), then only the forests built during [10, 20) (half open set) rounds are used in this prediction.

-Returns prediction - a numpy array of shape array-like of shape (n_samples, n_classes) with the probability of each data example being of a given class.
+Returns a numpy array of shape array-like of shape (n_samples, n_classes) with the probability of each data example being of a given class.

 The model is saved in an XGBoost internal format which is universal among the various XGBoost interfaces.
-Auxiliary attributes of the Python Booster object (such as feature names) will not be saved.
+Auxiliary attributes of the Python Booster object (such as feature_names) will not be saved when using binary format.
+To save those attributes, use JSON instead.
+See: Model IO for more info.